mre/endler.dev/content/2025/taste/index.md

 ## Does Good Taste Exist?

 I don't think there's a definitive answer!
-It might all be one big circlejerk.
+It might all just be very subjective in the end.

-Nothing makes sense anymore.
-Wine experts fail blind tastings.
-Art critics contradict each other constantly.
-We've reached a point of hyper-customization where everything can be tailored to our highly specific preferences.
+At least it gets harder to develop a truly *unique* taste nowadays.
-We don't get in touch with the rough and the uncomfortable.
+We don't get in touch with the rough and the uncomfortable anymore.
-But without exposure to things we don't like we can't develop our own taste.
+But without exposure to things we *don't* like we can't turn them into things we *do*.
-Most people didn't like their first beer or coffee; it's an acquired taste.
+Most people didn't like their first coffee; it's an acquired taste.
+But if we don't push past our comfort zone, taste can't evolve.

-Maybe good taste is just an illusion.
+Maybe good taste is just an illusion after all.
 Maybe we just stroke our egos by pretending to have good taste.
-Maybe striving to develop good taste is itself a fool's errand.

-Nowadays, algorithms decide what we like.
-We're so deeply entrenched in our own bubbles that we can't develop our own distinct taste for what we like.
-Instead, we're getting the average of what other people similar to us like and this lack of novelty feels bland and boring.
 It's all just one giant echo chamber.
+Then again, hasn't always been this way?

 ## What Now?